S. Davies is a writer, speaker, and communications coach. She teaches her clients how to express themselves with power and impact.

 - In the morning, did you skip a balanced breakfast in favor of a large coffee (because you need something to wake you up from staying up all night) and a sugary pastry?

-- Did you study your notes over and over again, right up until your presentation, hoping that doing so will help you remember your lines?
+- Did you study your notes over and over again, right up until your presentation, hoping that doing so would help you remember your lines?

 How did those things work out for you?
 Did you ace the presentation, or did your knees shake like crazy behind the lectern?
 Did you remember every word in your speech, or did you forget your lines and draw a blank a few times?
 Was your speaking pace easy to understand, or did you race through your speech, talking a mile a minute?